Michael Jones Solicitor home page

 What is "immigration assistance"?

-The term "immigration assistance" means using, or purporting to use, knowledge of or experience in migration procedure to advise or assist various people with visa applications and related sponsorships, appeals, etc (Migration Act 1958 s 276). .
+The term "immigration assistance" means using, or purporting to use, knowledge of or experience in migration procedure to advise or assist various people with visa applications and related sponsorships, appeals, requests to the Minister, etc (Migration Act 1958 s 276).

 Who is a "lawyer"?